 Redwood Orthopaedic Surgery Associates provides a full scope of orthopedic services of the shoulder including:

 Our group, of board-certified experts, utilizes the most current and proven diagnostic techniques and treatment modalities to deliver the best care to our patients.

 The top of the shoulder (acromion) meets the collarbone (clavicle) at the acromioclavicular (AC) joint.
 Three ligaments hold the joint steady.
 An injury may stretch or tear these ligaments, resulting in an AC joint sprain, also called a separated shoulder.
 Most often, this occurs when a person tries to break a fall by holding his/her arm out, “jamming” the joint on impact.
 A severe sprain may cause the clavicle to dislocate (separate from the shoulder) when the torn ligaments can no longer hold the bones together.
 Depending on the extent of the injury, an AC joint sprain may cause mild to severe pain, tenderness, swelling, limited arm motion, and visible deformity at the front of the shoulder.
 Many of these injuries are treated with rest and immobilization.
 More severe forms of this injury are treated with surgery.

 Adhesive capsulitis, also known as frozen shoulder, is a chronic inflammation of the shoulder capsule that causes abnormal tissue growth around the area, significantly restricting movement.
 Other symptoms associated with this condition include pain and overall stiffness.
 The cause of the condition is unknown.
 Patients with a history of diabetes, history of injury to the shoulder, or connective tissue disorders are at a higher risk for having this problem.

-Treatment for this condition usually begins with physical therapy and corticosteroid injections.
+Treatment for this condition in Santa Rosa, CA, usually begins with physical therapy and corticosteroid injections.
 If these treatments fail to be effective, a manipulation under anesthesia (MUA) of the shoulder may be performed.
 In addition, sometimes an arthroscopic surgery of the shoulder is performed to release the tight tissue from around the shoulder.